averywlittle/tweetsort/README.md

 I've found that users that thread a lot will resurface their own valuable tweets.
 What about users that don't do that?
 This tool seeks to enable people to seek out valuable past tweets from people they want to learn more from.

-Pure html, css, and js.
-Wanted experience getting data from an API, using css fundamentals instead of a framework/library, using js with browser functions rather than a framework.
 I'm hoping to host this and have it available for people.

 Challenges: